nadigerdivya/Interview_Questions/README.md

 14. What is rebase in Git?
 15. What is DOM?
 Which data structure it will use?
 16. Difference between local storage, session storage and cookies?
 When to use what and why?
+17. Benefits of lock file in yarn and npm?

 Javascript